SharkSpicy-NLP/SR-KI/README.md

   </a>
 </p>

 SR-KI is a novel framework for integrating real-time and large-scale structured knowledge bases (KBs) into LLMs.
-The framework employs a two-stage training paradigm that enables efficient knowledge injection through supervised attention mechanisms, achieving up to 99.75% compression during inference.
+The framework employs a two-stage training paradigm that enables efficient knowledge injection through supervised attention mechanisms, achieving up to 99.75% compression during inference, while performing both retrieval and reasoning entirely inside the model without external retrievers.

 ## Overview